 Four reasons Christmas is not a Christian holiday

 Dec.
-25 was assigned to be the date of Christ’s birth about 300 years after He was born basically to encourage followers of a variety of pagan religions that celebrated that day to convert to Christianity.
-One popular pagan god whose birthday was celebrated at the end of December was Mithra.
+25 wasn’t assigned to be the date of Christ’s birth until about 300 years after He was born.
+Why, you may ask, would this date have been chosen so long after the fact?
+The basic answer is, Dec.
+25 was chosen to encourage followers of a variety of pagan religions that celebrated that day to convert to Christianity.
+Those pagan celebrations included the Roman Saturnalia and the birthday of the Persian god Mithra.

-2. Most Christmas traditions come from pagan religions, not the Bible.
+2. Christmas is not Christian because most Christmas traditions come from paganism, not the Bible.

+Dec.
+25 wasn’t assigned to be the date of Christ’s birth until about 300 years after He was born.
 The time of year chosen, starting a week before Christmas, correlates with the pagan festival of Saturnalia.
 This was celebrated in honor of Saturn, the Roman god of agriculture.
 Two of the traditions of Saturnalia that live on today in Christmas include gift giving and fabulous light displays.
-God instructs us to never worship Him with pagan practices: “You shall not worship the LORD your God with such things” (Deuteronomy 12:4).
+However, God instructs us to never worship Him with pagan practices: “You shall not worship the LORD your God with such things” (Deuteronomy 12:4).

-3. There is no Santa Claus.
+3. Christmas is not Christian because lying is not Christian.
+There is no Santa Claus.
 Parents shouldn’t lie to their children.